Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Empirical evaluation

-We begin by analyzing the results on the DaLiA dataset (without PPG data).
-Table~\ref{tab:benchmark_metrics_DaLiA} shows the Mean and the Ensemble performances w.r.t.\ the MAE for PCE-LSTM and the baselines, when the individual designated in the column is the test subject.
-The last column contains the row average.
-We note that the series of subjects 5 and 6 can be regarded as outliers as none of the methods performed well on them.
+We begin by analyzing the performance metrics.
+Table~\ref{tab:benchmark_metrics_DaLiA} and \ref{tab:benchmark_metrics} shows the Mean and the Ensemble performances w.r.t.
+MAE by test subject and MAE averages for PCE-LSTM and the baselines, on DaLiA and PAMAP2 respectively.
+Due to space limitations, we only report \da{$\ell_1$ and} RMSE averages\fm{, but the complete results can be found in our technical report~\cite{deaguiar2021i}}.
+We note that the series of subjects 5 and 6 of DaLiA dataset can be regarded as outliers as none of the methods performed well on them.
 As expected, ensembles tend to outperform their standalone counterparts.
-Considering the ensemble performances, out of 15 subjects, FFNN, DeepConvLSTM and PCE-LSTM achieve the lowest errors for 1, 2 and 12 subjects, respectively.
-The lowest average error is obtained by the PCE-LSTM ensemble (15.1\% lower than FFNN and 18.2\% lower than DeepConvLSTM).
-Table~\ref{tab:benchmark_metrics_DaLiA_rmse} shows the results of the same experiments w.r.t.
-RMSE metric.
-These results are consistent with those for the MAE (PCE-LSTM achieves an average error 16.9\% lower than FFNN and 21.4\% lower than DeepConvLSTM).
+Considering the ensemble performances, out of 23 subjects, FFNN, DeepConvLSTM and PCE-LSTM achieve the lowest errors for 2, 4 and 17 subjects, respectively.
+The lowest average error is obtained by the PCE-LSTM ensemble, with over 11.5\% lower MAE and 7.3\% lower RMSE than the next best method. \da{In relation to the maximum error, our method was over 18\% better than the next best method in the DALIA dataset, but just slightly better than the second best on the PAMAP2 dataset.}

-For a qualitative evaluation, we also plot the predictions of each model.
-Figure~\ref{fig:DaLiA_samples} shows the ensemble predictions for the complete series of five representative test subjects.
-We observe that DeepConvLSTM fails to capture the variance of the HR series: although the predictions are correlated with changes in HR, they tend to remain close to an ``average'' heart rate.
+For a qualitative evaluation, we plot the predictions of each model.
+Figure~\ref{fig:samples} shows the ensemble predictions for the complete series of five representative test subjects in the DaLiA and PAMAP2 datasets.
+We observe that DeepConvLSTM fails to capture the variance of the HR series: although the predictions are correlated with changes in HR, they tend to remain close to an ``average'' HR.
 FFNN, in turn, exhibits more variance, but cannot accurately capture the amplitude of the peaks and sometimes overestimates the HR.
-In contrast, PCE-LSTM (our method) can capture both peaks and valleys more accurately than the baselines, although it overestimates the HR for subject 12, similarly to FFNN.
+In contrast, PCE-LSTM (our method) can capture both peaks and valleys more accurately than the baselines.

-We now turn our attention to the results on PAMAP2.
-Table~\ref{tab:benchmark_metrics} shows the Mean and the Ensemble performances w.r.t.\ the MAE for PCE-LSTM and the baselines, when the individual designated in the column is the test subject.
-The last column contains the row average.
-Not surprisingly, the ensembles yield better performance than the standalone models.
-Considering the ensemble performances, out of 8 subjects, FFNN, DeepConvLSTM and PCE-LSTM achieve the lowest errors for 1, 2 and 5 subjects, respectively.
-Once again, the lowest average error is obtained by the PCE-LSTM ensemble (33.2\% lower than FFNN and 11.5\% lower than DeepConvLSTM).
-Table~\ref{tab:benchmark_metrics_rmse} shows the results of the same experiments w.r.t.\ RMSE metric.
-We note a similar behavior: PCE-LSTM reduces the error by 33.9\% in comparison to FFNN, and by 7.3\% w.r.t.\ DeepConvLSTM.